psevestre/openid-fapi/Financial_API_WD_001.md

 ### 7.1 TLS Considerations

-Since confidential information is being exchanged, all interactions shall be encrypted with TLS (HTTPS) in accordance with the recommendations in [RFC7525].
+Since potentially sensitive and confidential information is being exchanged, all interactions shall be encrypted with TLS (HTTPS) in accordance with the recommendations in [RFC7525].
 TLS version 1.2 or later shall be used for all communications.

-### 7.2 Message source authentication failure
+### 7.2 Message Source Authentication Failure

 Authorization request and response are not authenticated.
 For higher risk scenarios, they should be authenticated.
 See Part 2, which uses request object to achieve the message source authentication.

-### 7.3 Message integrity protection failure
+### 7.3 Message Integrity Protection Failure

 The authorization request does not have message integrity protection and hence request tampering and parameter injection are possible.